morganthomas/winning-arguments/winning-arguments.md

 ## Truth

 What is truth?
 What does it mean for something to be true?
+Here are two definitions of "truth" that I looked up on Google:

+1. "the quality or state of being true"
+2. "that which is true or in accordance with fact or reality"

+Some definitions of "true" that I found on Google:

+1. "in accordance with fact or reality"
+2. "accurate or exact."

+"Truth" we can summarize, essentially, as the property of being true, and to be true is to be in accordance with fact or reality, or accurate or exact.

+These dictionary definitions don't help us get to the bottom of the issue, though; they replace one term we don't understand ("true") with related terms that we also don't understand ("fact," "reality," etc.).
+What we really need is a *theory* of the meaning of the word "true:" a theory that explains how the term is used, which we can examine to get insight into the meaning.

+Before we can develop a theory of truth, we need to gather some observations about truth.
 Let's start by using the words "true" and "truth," and "false" and "falsehood," in a mixture of obviously true statements, and truisms whose truth might be less clear in some cases:

 * It is true that smoking causes lung cancer.
 * "Smoking causes lung cancer" is a true statement.